 - Do I need to adjust my treatment plan?

-- Do I need to make any changes to my exercise routine?
+- Do I need to change my eating or exercise routine?

 - I have other health conditions.
-How can I best manage both conditions?
+How can I manage these conditions together?

-Questions to ask if you haven't been diagnosed with diabetes include:
+Questions to ask your health care provider if you haven't been diagnosed with diabetes include:

-- Is hypoglycemia the most likely cause of my signs and symptoms?
+- Is hypoglycemia the most likely cause of my symptoms?

 - What tests do I need?

-- What self-care steps, including lifestyle changes, can I take to help improve my signs and symptoms?
+- What self-care steps, including lifestyle changes, can I take to help improve my symptoms?